botwiki/botwiki.org/content/bots/twitterbots/BrutalistEngine.md

 Robots: index,follow
 */

-[@BrutalistEngine](https://twitter.com/BrutalistEngine) is a Twitter bot created by [@nicolastilly](https://twitter.com/nicolastilly).

-A bot about brutalist architecture and weird urban landscapes.
+[@BrutalistEngine](https://twitter.com/BrutalistEngine) is a Twitter bot created by [@nicolastilly](https://twitter.com/nicolastilly) that tweets about brutalist architecture and weird urban landscapes.